Groundfloor Lending Blogs

 DSCR loans have no such restrictions.
 As long as each property meets the required debt service coverage ratio, you can continue to expand your portfolio.
 This makes these loans particularly valuable for investors building large portfolios.

-4. Higher Leverage Potential
+4. Increased Leverage Potential

 Many DSCR lenders offer loan-to-value ratios up to 80%.
 This higher leverage allows investors to preserve more capital for other investments or property improvements.